bit-soul/brc-soul/README.md

       "attr": {                         //optional did attributes
         "name": "did-name",             //optional did name
         "biog": "did-biography",        //optional did biography
-        "icon": "ordi://53098586",      //optional did icon, may be stored in ipfs, http, ordi and so on, default is ordi "xuri": "external json"         //optional extended did attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+        "icon": "ordi://53098586",      //optional did icon, may be stored in ipfs, http, ordi and so on "xuri": "external json"         //optional extended did attribute, may be stored in ipfs, http, ordi and so on },
-      },
       "sign": "IClzsZoHbyZuC0+H6D4WCAOSRA3Jm6YZQr9aB/ebI4PPKkw+82zvxI+6/jBv5Xa5nWT1C6L6rplU8f3oE1co7Oo=" //BIP137Signature of all the above message with creator private key
     }